the1lab/1lab/src/Realisability/PCA/Combinatorial.lagda.md

   will generally fail this.

   This could be solved by making `abs`{.Agda} into an `opaque`{.kw}
-  function, but then Agda would be unable to compute how `abs`{.Agda}
-  and `inst`{.Agda} interact, making it hard to apply the computation rule for an abstraction.
+  function, but this would prevent `abs`{.Agda} and `inst`{.Agda} from interacting at all, making it hard to apply the computation rule for abstractions.

 Therefore, we prefer to define pcas to have an abstraction elimination function.
 But the $\tt{S}$ and $\tt{K}$ combinators are still important,